mgbako/new-formbuilder/README.md

     git push origin
     ```

-7. In bitbucket, send a pull request to `angular:master`.
+7. In bitbucket, send a pull request to `business-frontend-service:develop`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the whole test suites to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell
-    git rebase master -i
+    git rebase develop -i
     git push -f
     ```